SteeweGriffin/ClearScore/README.md

 ### Tests

-I tried to have good test coverage (of course 100% of coverage doesn't mean the tests are good or vice versa, but it is at least the first sign of code robustness), I wrote tests for almost all the business logic.
-I left UI untested because I think this is a choice that should be taken considering many factors in the tech team.
+I tried to have good test coverage (of course 100% of coverage doesn't mean the tests are good or vice versa, but it is at least the first sign of code robustness), I wrote tests for all the business logic.
+I left UI untested because I think this is a choice that should be taken considering many factors by the tech team.
 The team could consider using native UITest for an E2E or just use Snapshot tests.

 ## TODO with more time

-- NetworkClient test
 - Persistance
 - User friendly error handling
 - Snapshot tests